c19witness/uk-covid19-inquiry/2023-11-01_module-2/2_Professor_David_Halpern.rst

 **Counsel Inquiry**: Yes.
 So one of the first public messaging programmes you were involved in was "No Regrets" -- or no-regret public messaging was the type of messaging you were involved in?

 **Professor David Halpern**: Yes.
 So our belief has always been if we're asking the public to do something, people have many other things in their lives, let's make sure that it's authentic in the sense that it's going to work, going to do some good for them, and early on when there is uncertainty particularly your attention is drawn to so-called no regret messages which you are pretty sure will be good things, generally are doing no harm almost for sure.
-So hand washing became very rapidly, even by the time we were engaged -- had been highlighted as an obvious thing to try and slow transmission so yes that would be an example of a no regret it's hard to think of examples of washing your hands doing much harm.
+So :outline:`hand washing` became very rapidly, even by the time we were engaged -- had been highlighted as an obvious thing to try and slow transmission so yes that would be an example of a no regret it's hard to think of examples of :outline:`washing your hands` doing much harm.

 **Counsel Inquiry**: No, I can't think of one.
-But in relation to that hand washing, that was a considerable amount of your work -- when I say "your", the organisation's work -- during those early days in February and into March; isn't that correct?
+But in relation to that :outline:`hand washing`, that was a considerable amount of your work -- when I say "your", the organisation's work -- during those early days in February and into March; isn't that correct?

 **Professor David Halpern**: In those very early days, yes, that's correct.
 And maybe it's an illustration we can use for a minute about the nature of the work that we would do.
 It might seem an obvious thing.
 Many of you would have seen the posters, those green posters with the hand, they're still up across Britain.
 So if you think about your challenge, someone is going to look at that for a few seconds, and the question is: how can you get as much information across as possible in that poster?